stepo44/cargo_planner_procedural/README.md

 ENGLISH

-The program is applicable in logistics area.
+The program is applicable in the logistics area.
 It helps user (transport planner) to draft a cargo placement on standard trailer truck 24t.
-User has two options to input a cargo data (dimensions, weight):
+User has two options to input cargo data (dimensions, weight):
 1. Upload of a text file,
 2. Manual data entry of each package.

 The algorythm is a set of procedures which are functions, called one after another.
 The functions flow goes as follow:
-1. the analysis of input data.
+1. Input data cleaning.
 2. Data sorting.
 3. Output to user.